Happy 2017! Wishing you a wonderful year full of fast and scalable data streams.

-- KIP-99 adds global tables to Kafka Streams.
-This will allow loading small dimension tables, unpartitioned to the local cache of each Kafka Streams node, which means you can now enrich a data stream with multiple dimensions without expensive re-partitioning for each join operation.
+- KIP-99 adds global tables to the Streams API in Kafka.
+This will allow loading small dimension tables, unpartitioned to the local cache of each Streams API node, which means you can now enrich a data stream with multiple dimensions without expensive re-partitioning for each join operation.
 This is similar to broadcast join when running parallel queries in traditional data warehouse.

 - KIP-101 proposes a modification to the message format in order to solve few known issues that can result in consistency issues between replicas in rare cases.
 Both the descriptions of the issues and the solution will be of interest to anyone who enjoys diving into distributed systems.